samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 export default Controller.extend({
   auth: service(),
   init() {
-    // always call this._super() when overriding any of the lifecycle hooks.
-If you don't, a parent class might not be able to set up important information before this is initialized. this._super(...arguments);
-    this.set('isAuthenticated', this.get('auth').isAuthenticated);
-    this.get('auth').getUserInfo().then(user => this.set('user', user));
+    this._super(...arguments);
   }
 });
 ```

-Using functions from the auth service, this will allow the authentication to actually fire off.
 Next, to match up with the controller, the application template will have code that will show what the user needs to see.
-You will see that we are setting the user in the controller so that later on in the template file for the application, we will be using it.

 Open up the `app/templates/application.hbs` file and add the following: